reglab/SpaceNetExploration/README.md

 1. It's free!
 (Including GPU)
 2. With Stanford account, we have unlimited Google Drive storage.
 Thus, we can upload large datasets into Google Drive which we can hook into Google Colab notebooks for easy exploration.
 3. Okay-ish development environment

+Note, we're keeping track of which folders in Google Drive are fully uploaded, since this is a lot of data and uploading to Google Drive in bulk seems to bug out.

+- AOI_2_Vegas_Test_public
+    - MUL (done!
+1,282 items)
+    - MUL-PanSharpen (in progress! as of 2020-06-23; 1,188 out of 1,282 items)
+    - PAN (done! as of 2020-06-19; 1,282 items)
+    - RGB-PanSharpen (in progress! as of 2020-06-19; 990 out of 1,282 items)

+- AOI_2_Vegas_Train
+    - geojson (done!)
+        - buildings (done!
+3,851 items)
+    - MUL (done!
+3,851 items)
+    - MUL-PanSharpen (done!
+3,851 items)
+    - PAN (done!
+3,851 items)
+    - RGB-PanSharpen (done!
+3,851 items)
+    - summaryData (done!
+1 item)

 ### Additional Packages to Install